 6.1.3.1.3.2 Handling of network rejection due to SM cause #26

-If the SM cause value is #26 "insufficient resources" and the Back-off timer value IE is included, the MS behaves as follows:

-1) the MS shall take different actions depending on the timer value received for timer T3396 (if the MS is configured for dual priority, exceptions are specified in subclause 6.1.3.12):
+If the SM cause value is #26 "insufficient resources" and the Back-off timer value IE is included, the MS shall ignore the Re-attempt indicator IE provided by the network, if any, and take different actions depending on the timer value received for timer T3396 in the Back-off timer value IE (if the MS is configured for dual priority, exceptions are specified in subclause 6.1.3.12):

-i) if the value of Back-off timer value IE indicates neither zero nor deactivated, the MS shall stop timer T3396 associated with the corresponding APN, if it is running.
+i) if the timer value indicates neither zero nor deactivated, the MS shall stop timer T3396 associated with the corresponding APN, if it is running.
 The MS shall then start timer T3396 with the value provided in the Back-off timer value IE and:

-a) shall not send another ACTIVATE PDP CONTEXT REQUEST, ACTIVATE SECONDARY PDP CONTEXT REQUEST or MODIFY PDP CONTEXT REQUEST message for the same APN that was sent by the MS, until timer T3396 expires or timer T3396 is stopped; and
+- shall not send another ACTIVATE PDP CONTEXT REQUEST, ACTIVATE SECONDARY PDP CONTEXT REQUEST or MODIFY PDP CONTEXT REQUEST message for the same APN that was sent by the MS, until timer T3396 expires or timer T3396 is stopped; and

-b) shall not send another ACTIVATE PDP CONTEXT REQUEST message without an APN if the APN was not included in the ACTIVATE PDP CONTEXT REQUEST message, until timer T3396 expires.
+- shall not send another ACTIVATE PDP CONTEXT REQUEST message without an APN if the APN was not included in the ACTIVATE PDP CONTEXT REQUEST message, until timer T3396 expires.

 The MS shall not stop timer T3396 upon a PLMN change or inter-system change;

-ii) if the value of Back-off timer value IE indicates that this timer is deactivated, the MS:
+ii) if the timer value indicates that this timer is deactivated, the MS:

 - shall not send another ACTIVATE PDP CONTEXT REQUEST, ACTIVATE SECONDARY PDP CONTEXT REQUEST or MODIFY PDP CONTEXT REQUEST message for the same APN that was sent by the MS, until the MS is switched off or the SIM/USIM is removed or the MS receives a REQUEST PDP CONTEXT ACTIVATION or REQUEST SECONDARY PDP CONTEXT ACTIVATION or MODIFY PDP CONTEXT REQUEST message with the same APN from the network; and